graphcore/tutorials/simple_applications/pytorch/mnist/README.md

 To run the Jupyter notebook version of this tutorial:
 1. Enable a Poplar SDK environment and install required packages with `python -m pip install -r requirements.txt`
-2. In the same environment, install the Jupyter notebook server: `python -m pip install notebook`
+2. In the same environment, install the Jupyter notebook server: `python -m pip install jupyter`
 3. Launch a Jupyter Server on a specific port: `jupyter-notebook --no-browser --port <port number>`
 4. Connect via SSH to your remote machine, forwarding your chosen port:
 `ssh -NL <port number>:localhost:<port number> <your username>@<remote machine>`